 They don't want to get raped again by the system.

-It's all about the abuse of power.
+It's all about the abuse of power, number one.

 Number two, women should be believed.